-- 8.9 Procurement activity for Contracts for certain health, social, community, educational and cultural related services whose value is equal to or over the threshold of £750,000 £589,148 must be tendered and awarded in compliance with Chapter 3, Section 7, of the Public Procurement Regulations 2015.
-Refer to the CSG Procurement Team to advise on the procedures to be applied in connection with the award of these Contracts which will take into account the specificities of the services in question - 8.10 For Procurements below the EU financial threshold only Suitability Assessment Questions can be asked.
-This means there can be no PQQ stage. - 8.11 The award of Contracts will be based on the most economically advantageous tender assessed from the Council's point of view.
-That tender shall be identified on the basis of the price or cost, using a cost-effectiveness approach, such as Life-Cycle Costing, and may include the best price-quality ratio, which shall be assessed on the basis of criteria, such as qualitative, environmental and/or social aspects, linked to the subject-matter of the Contract in question. - 8.12 Commissioners shall require tenderers to explain the price or costs proposed in the tender where tenders appear to be abnormally low in relation to the works, supplies or services
+DPR being provided, demonstrating that the market place has been fully tested and the Council has obtained value for money. - 8.115.12 The award of Contracts will be based on the most economically advantageous tender assessed from the Council's point of view.
+That tender shall be identified on the basis of the price or cost, using a cost-effectiveness approach, such as Life-Cycle Costing, and may include the best price-quality ratio, which shall be assessed on the basis of criteria, such as qualitative, environmental and/or social aspects, linked to the subject matter of the Contract in question. - 8.125.13 Commissioners shall require tenderers to explain the price or costs proposed in the tender where tenders appear to be abnormally low in relation to the works, suppliesgoods or services

-9 SINGLE TENDER ACTION
+96 SINGLE TENDER ACTION